Lantana Spraying with Drones in the Wide Bay & Burnett

 Recommended Herbicides

-• Triclopyr/Picloram - A selective herbicide effective against woody weeds.
-Some common brands are Graizon, Graizon Extra, Regrowth, Raizon and many more
+Triclopyr/Picloram - A selective herbicide effective against woody weeds.
+Some common brands include Graizon, Graizon Extra, Regrowth, and Raizon.

 Benefits of Selective Herbicides

-Using selective herbicides is beneficial, especially when spraying near desirable species, such as grasses, which is particularly important for graziers.
-Its a great option when you need to retain the feed that exists around the lantana bushes.
+Using selective herbicides is beneficial, especially when spraying near desirable species, such as grasses.
+This is particularly important for graziers.
+It's a great option when you need to retain the feed that exists around the lantana bushes.

 Considerations for Glyphosate

 While glyphosate can yield excellent results, it is not a selective herbicide.
 This means it will kill all species present in the sprayed area, which may not be desirable in certain situations.
-Best for spraying broad blankets of lantana or spot spraying by hand.
+It is best for spraying broad blankets of lantana or for spot spraying by hand.

-Quite often people will make the mistake of "giving it an extra splash" i.e. adding more chemical than required thinking it will yield a better result.
-In these cases it can actually have the reverse effect.
-Having too much chemical in your mix can burn the leaf of the plant too quickly causing it to die and fall off the bush before a thorough intake of the chemical into the bushes stems has occurred.
+Quite often, people make the mistake of "giving it an extra splash," meaning they add more chemical than required, thinking it will yield a better result.
+In these cases, it can actually have the reverse effect.
+Having too much chemical in your mix can burn the leaves of the plant too quickly, causing them to die and fall off before a thorough intake of the chemical into the bush's stems has occurred.
 Always follow label recommendations.

 Using a Quality Penetrant

 When using glyphosate or other herbicides, ensure you incorporate a quality penetrant.
-We prefer Pulse or Devour for enhanced effectiveness, but please, always follow Label recommendations and ensure you chosen penetrant/wetter is compatible with your herbicide.
+We prefer Pulse or Devour for enhanced effectiveness.
+However, always follow label recommendations and ensure your chosen penetrant or wetter is compatible with your herbicide.

 Coverage